DynamoDS/DesignScript/LanguageSpec.md

 true, false
 ```

-### Number literal
+### Integer and Double literals

-DesignScript doesn't have integer type.
-The range of number is defined by the range of double-precision floating-point.
+DesignScript has an integer and double type.
+The range of a double value is defined by the range of double-precision floating-point.

 ```
 digit = ‘0’..’9’